 The type of fat is important, not how much you eat.
-A few facts most are unaware of with regards to fats is that each cell membrane in your body (and there are literally millions and millions of these cells) is compose of fats.
+A few facts most are unaware of with regards to fats is that each cell membrane in your body (and there are literally millions and millions of these cells) is composed of fats.
 The second important and often overlooked fact is that your brain is in fact composed of about 60 percent fat.

-The kind of fats you consume strongly influence not only your level of brain function, but your entire health.
+The fats you consume strongly influence not only your level of brain function, but your entire health.
 In a book entitled The Palaeolithic Prescription, nutritional expert anthropologist Melvin Konner Ph.D. mentions that “the human brain probably would not have developed as it did without access to high levels of the type of fat found in fish and wild game.”

 Just two generations of high omega-6 and low omega-3 fats can lead to profound changes in brain size and function.
-Download your complimentary Cooking with Fats and Oils chart here, it contains my recommendations for the best and worst oils and fats in your diet, you’ll see this list below.
+Download your complimentary Cooking with Fats and Oils chart here, it contains my recommendations for the best and worst oils and fats in your diet.
+You’ll see this list below.
 Personally, I’m a fan of extra virgin olive oil, as well as avocado oil and macadamia oil.
 I also like to cook with butter, ghee, but also use Japanese sesame oil in many dishes.
 I use nut oils like avocado and walnut oil in salads, unheated.

 Don’t eat saturated fat, you’ll die of heart disease!
-It’s what we have been continually told by scientists for decades, in fact until only recently.
+It’s what we have been continually told by scientists for decades, in fact, until only recently.
 It is a lie that animal fats “cause heart disease”, and is a myth which has perpetuated since the 1950’s.
 I still remember many years ago that I recommended my patients to try coconut oil and cream in their diet, but was promptly told by a medical doctor at the health centre I worked in to “not be so foolish as to recommend any food high in saturated fats to any patients with heart disease”.
-I soon left that practice, they replaced me with a Dietician who recommended white bread, jello, and even sugar-free soda drinks as part of a healthy diet.
+I soon left that practice, they replaced me with a hospital dietician who recommended white bread, jello, and even sugar-free soda drinks as part of a “healthy” diet.

-Trans fatty acids (TFAs) are the bad guys of processed foods, they are made to prolong the shelf life of processed foods.
+Trans fatty acids (TFAs) are the bad guys of processed foods, they make them to prolong the shelf life of processed foods.
 These fats form when vegetable oil is made to harden with a process called hydrogenation, and can raise bad cholesterol (LDL), and lower good cholesterol (HDL) levels, the opposite of what you need in order to maintain good heart health.
 The consumption of food containing trans-fat, as opposed to saturated fats, has unequivocally been shown to increase the risk of heart disease by raising levels of LDL (bad cholesterol), and lowering levels of HDL (good cholesterol).
 In 2006, a comprehensive review of a large number of TFA related studies indicated a strong association between consumption of TFAs and heart disease , concluding “On a per-calorie basis, trans fats appear to increase the risk of coronary artery disease more than any other micronutrient.”

-Fast food supplier McDonald’s announced in New Zealand in 2006 that it made changes to its cooking oil, resulting in a blend that is virtually trans fat free.
+Fast food supplier McDonald’s announced in New Zealand in 2006 that it changed its cooking oil, resulting in a blend that is virtually trans fat free.
 These fatty acids can cause major clogging of your arteries, as well as potentially causing type 2 diabetes and other serious health problems.
-Now that you know this, and that processed foods are a rich source of TFAs, try and avoid as much processed foods as you can.
+Now that you know this, and that processed foods are a rich source of TFAs, try to avoid as much processed foods as you can.
 Your gut will love it, and your bowel microflora will improve, leading to improved health and wellbeing.
 Why eat all that processed rubbish when there are plenty of fresh and healthy foods to choose from!